aaronbloomfield/pdr/labs/lab04/index.md

 Pre-lab
 -------

-One of the deliverables for the pre-lab is a PDF document named floatingpoint.pdf.
-It must be in PDF format!
-See [How To Convert A File To PDF](../../docs/convert_to_pdf.html) for details. **Note: Many students will submit a text file that happens to be called floatingpoint.pdf.
-Make sure to check for this before submitting!**

 ### Reading ###

 You should see the [Readings](../../docs/readings.html) on [arrays](../../docs/readings.html#arrays) -- that will be needed in the in-lab.
 Also, the [Readings](../../docs/readings.html) on [unions](../../docs/readings.html#structsunions).